Link – Reasons Family Members Side with Sexual Abusers

 Family members and survivors alike need to know that the pain and discomfort that comes from facing abuse is worth the very real rewards.”

-This same explanation can be used to explain why some people simply don’t want to pay attention to news stories about abuse, or are offended when people talk about “such a sad topic”.
-They don’t want it to be something they have to deal with, they want to go on about their lives thinking it doesn’t affect them.
+This same explanation can be used to explain why some people don’t want to pay attention to news stories about abuse or are offended when people talk about “such a sad topic”.
+They don’t want it to be something they must deal with; they want to go on thinking it doesn’t affect them.

 But it does.
-It so obviously does affect people they know and love, and this attitude is only hurting those same people.
+It affects people they know and love, and this attitude only hurts those same people.
 They just aren’t likely to mention it more than once.

-Go read the whole thing, and if you’re a survivor, maybe understand that what is happening isn’t about you, it’s about them, and if you’re not a survivor, maybe think about how you would act in a similar situation, and be better.
+Go read the whole thing, and if you’re a survivor, maybe understand that what is happening isn’t about you; it’s about them.
+If you’re not a survivor, maybe think about how you would act in a similar situation and be better.

 https://psychcentral.com/lib/reasons-family-members-side-with-sexual-abusers/